AdobeDocs/platform-learn.en/help/tutorial-dma-academy/3-identity-datasets-and-dule/3-identity-datasets-and-dule.md

     >[!NOTE] That pencil icon doesn't resize with the rest of the window, so you may need to scroll horizontally or resize your window to find that icon.

 8. On the resulting DULE screen, you'll see three groups of governance labels: Identity, Sensitive, and Contract.
-In the **Identity Labels **section (should be already expanded), check the **I2** option because a lot of this data can identity an individual rather than a device if used in conjunction with other data (more on this in a few steps):
+In the **Identity Labels** section (should be already expanded), check the **I2** option because a lot of this data can identity an individual rather than a device if used in conjunction with other data (more on this in a few steps):
 ![alt_text](assets/image021.png)

-9. Expand the **Contract Labels** area and check the **C2** and **C5** options because most PII can't be sold to 3<sup>rd</sup> parties or be used for cross-internet advertising:
+9. Expand the **Contract Labels** area and check the **C2** and **C5** options because most PII can't be sold to 3rd parties or be used for cross-internet advertising:
 ![alt_text](assets/image022.png)